colin-intj/fraction-calculator/README.md

     >

 The closing angle bracket designates the start of each expression—similar to how each line in Bash begins with a dollar sign.
+Unlike other calculators, which take expressions in infix form, this calculator takes them in prefix form.
+Expressions in prefix form place the operators _before_, not between, the operands.
+For example, the equation "a + b" is represented as "+ a b" in prefix form.

 The syntax of the calculator commands is: